lanebny/mysql_client_at/README.md

 * **Supports text-substitution parameters**.
 Both MySQL (place-holder) and text-substitution parameters are supported.
 A substitution parameter specifies a token in the SQL text that is replaced by the caller's value.
 * **Automatically re-uses statements** If the same statement is executed more than once in a program, the statement handle will automatically be re-used, so that no statement is prepared more than once.
 * **Prevents SQL injection**.
 A parameter declaration can include a regular expression that the value must match.
 * **Runs in synchronous or asynchronous mode**: The API is the same, only in asynchronous mode, execute calls don't block.
 By default, the audit plugin creates an asynchronous connection to write audit records.
+* **Connections can be debugged dynamically**: Attaching the `debug` plugin to a connection causes the inputs and outputs of every statement execution to be traced out.

 ##Installing and testing##